RIVeR-Lab/apriltags_ros/README.md

 - Download ros bag from (Still need to upload)
 - Launch corespoing launch file

+*Note: Mesurments used in launch file probably do not match rosbags*

 ## Topics
 #####__/apriltag_detector/compressed/parameter_descriptions__
 I don't know what this does please add details and submit a pull request